Utilize Composite Materials for Aircraft Construction and Repair

 By completing this certificate program, you can earn up to 12 graduate credits toward degree requirements should you later be accepted into a graduate program in the UW Department of Materials Science & Engineering or the UW Department of Mechanical Engineering.
 To use these credits, you must enroll in the credit version of the certificate program and obtain graduate nonmatriculated status before you register for the first course.
 Because policies vary, check with your intended degree program to make sure the credits will apply.
 If you don’t plan to pursue a graduate degree, choose the noncredit offering.
 See Noncredit & Credit Options.

 To earn this certificate, you must complete the first two courses and either the third or fourth course.
-Completing both courses in Quarter 3 is optional.

 You may be able to take individual courses without enrolling in the certificate program; check the course pages for details.

 Approved by the UW Department of Materials Science & Engineering, the UW Department of Mechanical Engineering and the Boeing Company Learning, Training and Development, Engineering & Operations Group.